Are you looking to start blogging? Well, you’ve come to the right place.

 The level of new and immersive features that Wix supports can feel bewildering at times, so it’s fortunate that the platform not only offers 24/7 support, but also carries a dedicated ‘help’ button that reroutes you to what the site calculates is the most useful troubleshooting page depending on what you’re likely to be struggling with.
 Users can also request a reply by email – though there is no chat-based support at present.

-There’s a lot of other things that make Wix great, and of course there are a few aspects that have a negative effect for the platform’s users.
+There’s a lot of other things that make Wix great, and of course, there are a few aspects that have a negative effect on the platform’s users.
 We’ll cover them next.

 - Super easy to use.
 100% beginner friendly.

 - All premium plans are a bargain (we’ll talk about them a little later).